Why homeownership is still a smart financial move

 The other half is what it’s always been when the economy is tethered to reality and the housing market is built on fundamentals, not inflated visions of worth: long-term value.
 As much as you and your family can’t wait to move into your new digs, this is also an investment.
 A solid investment.
 That’s why you do your research on neighborhoods and schools, get an inspection done and have the home appraised.
 You want to know what you're buying.

+It’s also why you can exercise a little patience.
 Our advice: Keep your eyes on the prize and ignore the noise.
-Enjoy the boom and forget the bubble.

-*Not yet approved by Guaranteed Rate.
+*Not yet approved by Rate.